-Mandatory invigilated written assessments delivered online, and cover the material learnt over 2-4 weeks (for Foundations) and the entire course (for Clerkship).
+Mandatory written assessments that cover the material learned over 1-4 weeks (for Foundations) and the entire course (for Clerkship).
 Each question is linked to learning objectives and/or program competencies.
 Students receive a feedback report which outlines the learning objectives which they performed poorly on, which should be used to guide their further studying.

 These are comprehensive knowledge-based tests that assesses student progress towards exit-level MD Program competencies – which are competencies you are expected to attain by completion of the MD Program.
 You don’t need to study for Progress Tests.
 In fact, the comprehensive nature of Progress Tests is intended to discourage students from preparing specifically for a test.
 The best preparation for the test is to engage in the curriculum and stay up to date throughout the program.
 Following each test, students receive a report which is designed to inform areas for improvement and to help prepare for the Medical Council licensing exam.

-Objective Structured Clinical Examination (OSCE)/ Integrated Objective Structured Clinical Examination (iOSCE)
+Objective Structured Clinical Examination / Clerkship Objective Structured Clinical Examination (OSCE)